 electronic waste, e-waste, e-scrap, or Waste Electrical and Electronic Equipment (WEEE) describes loosely discarded, surplus, obsolete, or broken electrical or electronic devices.
 Environmental groups claim that the informal processing of electronic waste in developing countries causes serious health and pollution problems.
 Some electronic scrap components, such as CRTs, contain contaminants such as lead, cadmium, beryllium, mercury, and brominated flame retardants.
 Activists claim that even in developed countries recycling and disposal of e-waste may involve significant risk to workers and communities and great care must be taken to avoid unsafe exposure in recycling operations and leaching of material such as heavy metals from landfills and incinerator ashes.
 Scrap industry and USA EPA officials agree Today the electronic waste recycling business is in all areas of the developed world a large and rapidly consolidating business.
+Are you looking for e-waste recycling services in India.
+Contact virogreen pvt ltd we upgrade all types of electronics wastage product with a new looked.

 Importance of Recycle